Zaimea/groups-docs/plugins.md

 <a name="plugin-clients"></a>
 #### `Clients`

-The `Clients` plugin allow to work with other company and can see information that belongs to them.
+The `Clients` plugin allows to work with other company and can see information that belongs to them.

 In the first phase you have to create a client: